Doug Manchester: Political activities

+From 2014-2020, Manchester supported Rep. Darrell Issa (R-CA) and San Diego Mayor Kevin Faulconer through Republican Party of San Diego County and other Political action committees.
+After selling the San Diego Union-Tribune newspaper, Manchester bought a 49% interest in 101 Ash St. in July 2015 which was to become San Diego’s new City Hall.

 Manchester was an early supporter of Donald Trump's presidential campaign, donating $50,000 to a Trump-aligned super PAC in 2015, and was a Trump delegate to the 2016 Republican National Convention.
 He and his wife each donated $454,800 to Trump's 2016 campaign.
 Two weeks after Trump's inauguration, Manchester said that "for the first time, a true capitalist is in the White House, an incredibly smart man with a big heart and an amazing family."

 In May 2017 Trump nominated Manchester to become the United States ambassador to The Bahamas, where he owns a house.
 It was reported in June 2017 that if Manchester was confirmed as ambassador, he would "surrender day-to-day control of his real estate and investment empire", "receive only passive investment income", and resign as chairman of several of his firms.
 He appeared before the Senate Committee on Foreign Relations on August 2, 2017.
 The committee advanced his nomination to the full Senate on September 19, 2017, but it failed to receive consideration before being returned to the President on January 3, 2018.
 The nomination was resubmitted on January 8, 2018.
 His nomination was returned to the President at the close of the 115th Congress, but was resubmitted to the 116th Congress on January 16, 2019.
 Manchester again appeared before the Committee on Foreign Relations on June 20, 2019.
 The committee considered his nomination on September 18, 2019, but did not advance it to the full Senate.
 President Trump withdrew Manchester's nomination on November 13, 2019.
 Manchester erroneously described the Bahamas as a U.S. protectorate rather than an independent country within the British Commonwealth in congressional questioning.

 In late 2019, the Republican National Committee (RNC) cut all ties with Manchester after CBS News obtained emails between Manchester, Ronna McDaniel, and GOP senate staffers suggesting that Manchester might have been engaged in a pay-to-play scheme.
 The San Diego Union-Tribune reported in May 2021 that a federal grand jury had issued a subpoena in a criminal investigation into his nomination as ambassador, apparently focused on the RNC, McDaniel, RNC co-chair Tommy Hicks, and possibly members of Congress.